-- All students, children, and adults entering a KIPP building will be temperature checked.
-If the temperature is 100.0 degrees or greater for a student, a parent/guardian will be called to come and pick up their child.
-If an adult's temperature is 100.0 degrees or greater, they will not be allowed inside the school building and asked to leave the campus. - We strongly encourage all students, children, and adults entering a school building and/or riding a schoolbus to wear a face covering.
-If face coverings are worn they must be appropriate for the school environment and comply with the dress code.
-Masks are to cover the nose and mouth. - All students, children, and adults entering a KIPP building or campus must stay at least 3 feet from one another as best as possible and follow all physical distancing protocols. - All students must wash their hands and/or use hand sanitizer throughout the day (the school will provide hand sanitizer in all classrooms). - No sharing of items or food/drink will be allowed. - Parents/guardians will not be allowed to congregate in parking lots or other campus spaces before, during, or after school hours. - Parents/guardians may be asked to choose a method of learning option for their child(ren) every six weeks for the next nine week instructional session; it is expected that all parents make these choices by the due date set by the school so schedules can be developed for your child. - If a PreK student does not qualify for free PreK based on the TEA eligibility guidelines, full tuition is still due in order for your child to stay enrolled. - Free breakfast and lunch will be provided to all students.
+- Masks and Face Coverings When mask mandate orders (temporary or extended) are not in place, we strongly encourage all students, children, and adults entering a school building and/or riding a school bus to wear a face covering.
+When face coverings are worn, they must be appropriate for the school environment and comply with the dress code.
+Masks are to cover the nose and mouth.
+KIPP Texas will continue to monitor local and state orders and will communicate necessary information to families.
+If the mask policy changes, this will be communicated to families via social media and posted to the KIPP Texas website. - All students, children, and adults entering a KIPP building or campus must social distance as best as possible. - All students must wash their hands and/or use hand sanitizer throughout the day (the school will provide hand sanitizer in all classrooms). - No sharing of items or food/drink will be allowed. - Parents/guardians will not be allowed to congregate in parking lots or other campus spaces before, during, or after school hours. - If a PreK student does not qualify for free PreK based on the TEA eligibility guidelines, full tuition is still due in order for your child to stay enrolled. - Free breakfast and lunch will be provided to all students.
 Grab and go curbside meals may also be provided and distributed at certain campuses for students participating in any online program offered by KIPP Texas. - It is expected that all students have technology at home to use for distance learning.
 If you require a device and/or hotspot, KIPP will loan this to you and your child.
 Please let KIPP know your needs immediately so arrangements can be made.
 These devices must be kept in good working condition and returned at the request of the school, as stated in the signed device loaner agreement.